InvasiveH8ter/NAS_Ramp_Logit_Reg/README.md

 ## Run the model

 * Open the Access_NAS_logit_regression notebook.
-* If you renamed the shapefiles or are using your own, modify the path names in the notbook to match.
+* If you renamed the shapefiles or are using your own, modify the path names in the notebook to match.
 * Now run the cells in order to get a regression plot.
 * You can now us the fitted model to predict probability of the presence of your invasive based on the number of public access sites for a waterbody.